Never miss a great event & get weekly updates of great events.

 Into that heaven of freedom, my Father, let my country awake

 The idea of Dialogues with Cinema is to bring together a group of people with a taste of quality cinema.
 In this event the participants would discuss, share and exchange information about good movies from the selected genre.
 As a participant, you do not have to be a scholar in the movies, you just want to share, enjoy or build your knowledge about good movies.

 It will be a 3 hour informal and engaging event where we divide time amongst participants who wish to share their favourite movie from the selected genre with the group.

-Genre for June episode: Horror movies
+Genre for August episode: Action movies (Anime included)

 Please do fill this Google form:

 Charges: INR 150 for regular customer, INR 100 for students .
 It includes one drink complimentary at Dialogues Cafe.

 Shivankar formerly worked as an entertainment writer, currently works as a copywriter and is a cinema buff.
 He spent his summer vacations in a little island in Kerala called Vypin where, as he puts it, "he grew up at regular intervals."

 Shivankar now lives in a basement, spending his waking hours watching films and talking about them.
 To his imaginary friends.